ben-fornefeld/mesh-gradient/README.md

 - `speed`: The animation speed, controlling how fast the fluid effect moves.
 A higher value means faster animation.
 - `frequency`: The frequency of the fluid wave.
 Higher values create more ripples.
 - `amplitude`: The amplitude of the fluid wave.
 Higher values create more pronounced deformations.
+- `grain`: Adds a grainy texture on the gradient.
+Values can range from 0 to 1.
 - `seed`: A seed value that gives back a static snapshot of the animation.
 This stops the animation.

 # Credits